Making Your VU Collaborate Space Accessible

 Providing descriptions of any resource you create or upload to VU Collaborate helps students to navigate the site more efficiently.
 Descriptions are shown below learning items within the module.
 To add/edit the description of a learning item:

-2. Click on the text "Add a description", to enter a description of the resource that complements the title.
+2. Click on "Add a description" to enter a description of the resource that complements the title.
 A short sentence will usually suffice.

-Whenever you upload an image, you should provide a text-based description, also known as 'alternative text' or 'alt-text' so that screen readers can access a description of the image.
-This helps students using screen readers understand what the image is for.
+Whenever you upload an image, you should provide a text-based description of it, also known as 'alternative text' or 'alt-text' so that screen readers can access a description of the image.
+This makes images accessible to students using screen readers.

 If you are providing video, audio, graphics or tables in VU Collaborate, where possible they should either contain captions (for video), or a transcript or textual description to view or download.
 This can be done in the description of the resource, or as a separate document.